dsa-ou/algoesup/docs/feedback.md

 on the same piece of code.
 While one writes the code, the other reviews it as it's written, pointing out mistakes and suggesting improvements.
 The two developers switch roles often during a pair programming session.
-With DeepNote, you and someone else can work simultaneously on the same notebook, while using Zoom, Microsoft Teams or some other app to chat.
+With Deepnote, you and someone else can work simultaneously on the same notebook, while using Zoom, Microsoft Teams or some other app to chat.

 In summary, by engaging in a feedback process for your and others' essays,